This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Basant Panchami traditional celebrations in Pakistan

 Basant Panchami, or Jashn-e-Baharan, sees Pakistan welcoming spring with zeal and piety.
-It is customary to dress in yellow, mirroring the mustard fields which come into full bloom at the start of spring.
+It is customary to dress in yellow, mirroring the mustard fields that come into full bloom at the start of spring.